cmharlow/rialto-wiki/Vitro-Data-Ingest-Options.md

 > For standard VIVO installation, Jena SDB is still the default.
 >
 > I don’t know of anyone who is using Vitro or VIVO in production with a large triple-store based on Jena TDB – the community will not be able to provide input with regard to performance or reliability.

+### Jim Blake's Opinions on the Above

+#### Going “behind Vitro’s back”
+If you use methods 1., 2., or 5., you are working with Vitro.
+This means that your changes will be noted by listeners that do (a) simple inferencing, and (b) search index update.

+If you use methods 3., 4., 6., or 7., you are working around Vitro.
+This means that you must insure correct inferencing and index updating on your own.
+Some VIVO sites operate this way.
+Most do not.

+#### Swapping data stores
+For high availability, one can imagine building an updated triple-store and an updated search index, and then swapping them into a live Vitro instance.
+This is easy to do with the search index, since every query is a stateless HTTP connection.
+For Jena TDB, you would need to add code that would close all open connections, flushing the memory buffers, and then open new connections.
+Vitro currently has no such code.

+#### Pausing the indexer
+This should not be a problem.
+There are internal API calls that wil pause and unpause the indexer.

+Is the same true for the reasoner? (inferencing)